Federer: 'There were moments I wanted to walk away from tennis'

 For while the young Swiss was knocked out by home favorite Tim Henman in the 2001 quarterfinal, and stung by Croatian grand slam debutant Mario Ancic in the Wimbledon first round a year later, he's been returning to Centre Court ever since like he owned the place.

-"When you're young, it's very important to have that drive — even when you're defeated — to go back and hit up against a wall or a cupboard like I did," Federer tells CNN Sport.
+"When you're young, it's very important to have that drive — even when you're defeated — to go back and hit up against a wall or a cupboard like I did," Federer says.

-"You do maybe take the hammer and the nail and put the racquet up against a wall and say I'm going to walk away from it all ... but five minutes later you're going to pick it up again and you're going to play again.
-Hard work is key."
+"You do maybe take the hammer and the nail and put the racket up against a wall and say I'm going to walk away from it all ... but five minutes later you're going to pick it up again and you're going to play again.
+Hard work is key.
+Probably more than 50% of success at that point."

 After that shock defeat to Ancic, ranked No. 158 at the time, Federer didn't lose again on grass for six years.